 Bandwidth Throttling: Limiting rate of data transfer to optimize network use

-Bandwidth throttling, a term that may not be familiar to all, is commonly employed by Internet Service Providers (ISPs) and network administrators to manage network resources.
+You are at home, attempting to stream a movie or join a critical video conference, and your internet connection slows down.
+This frustrating situation is a common experience, often attributable to "bandwidth throttling."
+Bandwidth throttling, a term that may not be familiar to all, is commonly employed by Internet Service Providers (ISPs), network administrators, and resellers to manage network resources.
 It intentionally reduces data transfer speeds on internet connections, affecting both uploads and downloads and serving various purposes.
+For resellers, who manage bandwidth across multiple client accounts, throttling can be a strategic tool to ensure fair usage and maintain service quality for all clients.

 Why It is a Commonly Used Practice